-In a five-month period, beginning in April, faculty in the College of Polymer Science and Polymer Engineering were awarded federal research grants totaling more than $4 million.
+In a five-month period, beginning in April, faculty in the College of Polymer Science and Polymer Engineering were awarded federal research grants totaling nearly $4 million.
 The substantial awards – for topics ranging from designing new materials inspired by a bird’s nest to 3D printing and nanocomposites – demonstrate the college’s ongoing strength in polymer innovations and applications of research and highlight its worldwide reputation as a site for groundbreaking study.

 “I am extremely excited by the new research areas that my colleagues are working on,” said Dr. Ali Dhinojwala, interim dean of the college, who anticipates new ideas emerging from the research, including the development of new technologies, start-ups and job creation in Northeast Ohio.
 “The University of Akron is a premier polymer program, and I am proud of our hard-working, creative faculty and their pursuit of excellence here.”

 A United States Air Force Office of Scientific Research grant, under the Defense Department’s Multidisciplinary Research Initiative (MURI) program.
 The research goals are to understand how melanin is synthesized by natural organisms, and using synthetic melanin to develop new kinds of advanced materials.
 Read more: MURI: Unraveling the Biology, Chemistry and Nanoscience.

 Funding in partnership with GE Global Research and the George Washington University for Human Identification Based on Proteomic Markers in Touch from the IARPA-Proteos program, which is focused on development of novel approaches to human identification through the analysis of proteins.